nothinglabs/openmelt2/readme.md

 If using a MOSFET for motor control - an appropriately sized Schottky diode **must** be installed across the motor leads.

 The receiver and accelerometer are powered via the Arduino's 5v regulator (rated 7-12v input).
-Practically - this seems to work well enough with either a 7.4 or 11.1v LiPo battery.
-For higher voltages - a dedicated voltage regulator should be used.
+Practically - this seems to work well enough with a 7.4v LiPo battery.
+For higher voltages - a dedicated voltage regulator should be used (an 11.1v LiPo has a fully-charged voltage of 12.6v).

 <p align="center">
 <img src="./openmelt_schematic/schematic.jpg" alt="drawing" width="700"/>